History, tourist information, and nearby accommodation

 Visiting The Workhouse

-I didn't know what to expect when we visited The Workshouse.
+I didn't know what to expect when we visited The Workhouse.
 Though from a distance it simply looks like a large factory, as you get closer it begins to look more and more like a prison, an impression that is only enhanced when you pass through the visitor entrance into a series of inner courtyards and begin to realise just how segregated and isolated the inmates must have been.
-And make no mistake, they were 'inmates', not precisely prisoners in the strictest sense of the word, but not far off it.
+And make no mistake, they were 'inmates', not precisely prisoners in the strictest sense of the word, but not far from it.
 Life must have been terribly difficult for those forced to seek shelter in places like The Workhouse.

-The tiny exercise yards, with a very simple outdoor privy in one corner, are overlooked by the warden's chambers, so that even at 'rest' the inmates were watched over like criminals.
+The tiny exercise yards, with a very simple outdoor privy in one corner, are overlooked by the warden's chambers so that even at 'rest' the inmates were watched over like criminals.

 It is easy to come away from The Workhouse appalled at the conditions that the poor were forced to live under.
 And yet, you have to ask yourself, were conditions in the countryside any better?
 Most people came to the Workhouse because they had no alternative; work was hard to come by, and there was little of what we might now call social care.
 As harsh as life was at Southwell, it could also be harsh in the world outside the Workhouse.

 I highly recommend the Workhouse for schools and families.
 The National Trust has done a good job showing what life was like for those who lived here, and it is a real eye-opener that should help visitors get a real sense of how difficult life was in the Victorian period if you were poor or simply unfortunate enough to have to rely on workhouses like this to survive.

 Address: Upton Road, Southwell, Nottinghamshire, England, NG25 0PT